Vicodin Dependency & Addiction Treatment

 ANR Clinic is Now in the US

-Hydrocodone recreational use has hugely increased in recent years due to its opioid effects.
-People are using Vicodin even if they never needed it for controlling chronic pain but purely for its effect as an opioid.
-Many people assume that because Vicodin is a prescription drug, it is less dangerous and addictive than illegal drugs such as heroin.
-They crave the feeling of euphoria, sense of calmness, and content, and to achieve it take increased doses of Vicodin.
+Recreational use of hydrocodone has increased in recent years due to its opioid effects.
+People are using Vicodin purely for its effect as an opioid, even if they never needed it for controlling chronic pain.
+Many people assume that because Vicodin is a prescription drug, it is less dangerous or addictive than illegal drugs such as heroin.
+They crave the feeling of euphoria and achieve it by taking increased doses of Vicodin.

 The abuse of Vicodin has a range of side effects, some severe.
-These severe side effects are one of the reasons many people abusing Vicodin have such a hard time deciding to detox from the drug or to quit altogether.
+The severity of these side effects are one of the reasons many people abusing Vicodin have a hard time detoxing from the drug or quitting altogether.

 Common side effects of using Vicodin are:

 Serious side effects can include: